Lötschberg Base Tunnel: Initial construction

 The LBT was principally constructed to ease lorry traffic on the Swiss road network by providing faster routes for rail-based freight as an alternative.
 Reportedly, between the 1980s and 2000s, traffic on the north-south European axis (North Sea Ports to/from Northern Italy and along the Blue Banana) had increased more than tenfold, necessitating infrastructure investments to better cope with rising demands.
 Accordingly, the LBT allows a substantial number of trucks and trailers to be loaded onto trains in Germany, pass through Switzerland on rail and be unloaded in Italy (rolling highway or trailer-on-flatcar respectively).
 It also cuts down travel time for German tourists going to Swiss ski resorts, and puts the Valais into commuting distance to Bern by reducing travel time by 50%.
 The total cost was SFr 4.3 billion (as of 2007, corrected to 1998 prices).
 This and the Gotthard Base Tunnel are the two centerpieces of the Swiss NRLA project.

 In 1994, early drilling was conducted in the area.
 During 1999, full-scale construction work on the LBT commenced.
 It was largely excavated using a combination of traditional techniques, including drilling and blasting.
 Roughly 80% of the tunnel was built using these conventional practices.
 The remaining 20% was excavated using tunnel boring machines (TBMs).
 The excavation work was conducted from both the north and south portals.
 During April 2005, the construction process reached a milestone when breakthrough was achieved; the event was attended by 1,000 guests.
-The excavation process reportedly used 16 ST of explosives, while the material extracted would have filled a freight train that was 2,500 mi in length.
+The excavation process reportedly used 16 ST of explosives, while the material extracted would have filled a freight train that was 2,500 mi in length – one-tenth of the Earth's circumference.
 Work over the following year centered on the fitting-out process, installing all of the operational systems, including the track itself.